broadinstitute/viral-ngs/DEVELOPMENT_NOTES.md

 #### Changing dependency versions
 The viral-ngs package installed by `conda install viral-ngs` from the [broad-viral channel](https://anaconda.org/broad-viral/viral-ngs) depends on a conda build recipe distributed in this repository.
 The recipe files source the various Python and binary depedencies of viral-ngs as conda packages, including version numbers, from the `requirements-*.txt` files within this repository.

+#### Adding a new top-level python script
+When adding a new top-level python script, say newscript.py:
+- in docs/ create newscript.rst, and add newscript to docs/cmdline.rst
+- in the unit test for it, test/unit/test_newscript.py, import unittest and add a TestCommandHelp class to test all commands (see assembly.py for an example)
+- in .travis.yml, to each PYTEST_ADDOPTS line add --cov newscript to turn on coverage measurement
+- in packaging/conda-recipe/viral-ngs-template/meta.yaml, under test commands, add a test command for newscript.py

 #### Upgrading GATK
 When upgrading the GATK to a new version:
 - in requirements-conda.txt change the gatk version